-The Bagg family claimed to be of Norman descent.
-At the end of the 18th century Stanley Clark’s grandfather emigrated from England to America.
-At his death he left large estates in Durham County, England, to his son Stanley.
-The latter then launched out into business and took part in the political life of Lower Canada; he was one of the principal figures in the Montreal West election of 1832 [see Mondelet].
+At the end of the 18th century Stanley Clark’s paternal grandfather, Phinehas Bagg, emigrated with his family from Massachusetts to Montreal.
+During the same period his maternal grandfather, John Clark, moved from England to America.
+At his death he left large estates in Durham County, England, to his daughter Mary Ann.
+Stanley Clark, his grandson, inherited a substantial number of the properties he owned in Montreal.
+His father worked in business and took part in the political life of Lower Canada; he was one of the principal figures in the Montreal West election of 1832 [see Mondelet; Daniel Tracey*].

-Stanley Clark Bagg began his studies under the direction of a Church of England minister, and completed them at McGill University.
-He became a notary on 31 May 1842, and carried on his profession for 14 years; then, following the death of his father, gave it up to devote himself to managing his property.
+Stanley Clark Bagg began his studies under the direction of a Church of England minister and completed them at McGill College.
+He became a notary on 31 May 1842 and carried on his profession for 14 years; following the death of his father, he gave it up to devote himself to managing his property.
 He was at that time the largest landowner on Montreal Island after the Sulpicians.
 He was to give the town the land necessary for the building of several streets and squares.

 A die-hard Conservative, Bagg was a close friend of John Alexander Macdonald*.
 He refused to run for parliament but none the less worked for the party.
 During the insurrection of 1837 he had shown his loyalty to the crown by enlisting as a standard-bearer, and he took part in the battle of Saint-Eustache.
 The fact that he was chosen to fill the post of justice of the peace for the district of Montreal in 1859 is evidence of his capability, and of the respect in which he was held by the civil authorities.
 In the following year he took an active part in Montreal’s reception of the Prince of Wales, on the occasion of the opening of Victoria Bridge [see Hodges].
 In January 1865 a deputation of seven representatives, from each district of the town of Montreal, asked him to stand as a candidate for the mayoralty, but he refused, since he was more concerned with various philanthropic projects and with the cultural progress of his fellow-citizens.